-The Company does not have any financial instruments carried at fair value as at August 31, 2023 and 2022.
+The Company does not have any financial instruments carried at fair value as at February 29, 2024 or August 31, 2023.

 The carrying values of cash, receivables, accounts payable and accrued liabilities, notes payable and acquisition cost payable approximate their fair values because of their short terms to maturity.